LAURA J. BLACK DVM, DACVPClinical Pathologist

 Laura not only brings her expertise in avian/reptile and exotics hematology as well as domestic mammal hematology and cytology, but also her genuine enthusiasm, wonder and medical insight to the veterinary community.
 She is brilliant at helping others to see the magic of pathology.

-Laura spends most of her time outside of work keeping up with her husband, their beautiful toddler Keira, and new baby Lachlan, in addition to her canine companions Presley and Elwood.
+Laura spends most of her time outside of work keeping up with her husband, their beautiful toddler Keira, and new baby Lachlan, in addition to her canine companion Elwood.

 Laura loves a good vegetarian mexican meal, Disney soundtracks, running marathons, and has the perceptual phenomenon condition called synesthesia.